nbwar/NWCalendarView/README.md

 ## TODO
 1. Enable going into the past
-2. Dynamic adding on months when scrolling in either direction (endless calendar)
+2. Dynamic adding of months when scrolling in to past
 3. Make all aspects customizable (font, colors, etc..)
 4. Turn into cocoapod